Hyderabadi biryani: Origin

 The exact origin of the dish is uncertain.
-Despite legends attributing it to the Nizam's chef, the biryani is of South Indian origin, derived from pilaf varieties brought to South Asia by Arab traders.
+Despite legends attributing it to the Nizam's chef, the biryani is of Iranian origin, derived from pilaf varieties brought to South Asia by Arab traders.
 Pulao may have been an army dish in medieval India.
 Armies would prepare a one-pot dish of rice with whichever meat was available.
 The distinction between "pulao" and "biryani" is arbitrary.
 Hyderabadi biryani incorporated Deccani or Telangana flavors of, perhaps in the Nizam's kitchen.

 Ingredients

 Hyderabadi biryani (on the left) served with other Indian dishes.

 Two biryani accompaniments: mirchi ka salan and raitha/dahi chutney.

 Base ingredients are basmati rice, meat (usually goat, but sometimes also chicken or beef), dahi, fried onion and ghee.
-Spices include cinnamon, cloves, cardamom (elaichi), bay leaves, nutmeg, papaya paste, caraway (shahi jeera), mace flower (javitri), star anise (biryani flower), lemon, and saffron.
+Spices include cinnamon, cloves, cardamom (elaichi), bay leaves, nutmeg, papaya paste, caraway (shahi jeera), mace flower (javitri), star anise, Garam Masala, (biryani flower), lemon, and saffron.

 Hyderabadi biryani is of two types: the kachchi (raw) biryani, and the pakki (cooked) biryani.

 Kachche-gosht ki biryani

 The kachchi biryani is prepared with kachchi gosht (raw meat) marinated with spices overnight and then soaked in curd (dahi) before cooking.
-The meat is sandwiched between layers of fragrant basmati rice and cooked "in dum" after sealing the handi (vessel) with dough.
+The meat is layered at the bottom of special Hyderabadi Biryani degh (vessel) layerd with fragrant basmati rice and cooked "in dum" after sealing the handi (vessel) with dough.
 This is a challenging process as it requires meticulous attention to time and temperature to avoid over- or under-cooking the meat.

 Vegetable dum biryani

 The vegetable biryani is prepared with mixed vegetables in a similar manner to dum biryani with meat.
-It is suitable for vegetarians.
+It is popular among vegetarian population in North India and suitable for vegetarians.